Holes (film): Plot

-In the present, when Pendanski mocks Zero, whose real name is Hector Zeroni, the latter strikes Pendanski with a shovel and runs off.
+In the present, Pendanski mocks Zero, whose real name is Hector Zeroni, but Zeroni injures Pendanski and flees.
 After some deliberation, Stanley searches for Hector.
-The pair have difficulty surviving in the desert without water.
-Eventually, Stanley carries the ailing Hector up the mountain, where they find a wild field of onions and a source of water, helping them regain strength; at the same time, Stanley unknowingly fulfills his ancestor's promise to the fortune teller and breaks the curse.
-While camping on the mountain, Hector tells Stanley that he stole Livingston's sneakers and threw them over the bridge to evade the police, only for them to inadvertently hit Stanley's head.
+The two have difficulty surviving in the desert without water.
+Eventually, Stanley carries the ailing Hector up a nearby mountain, and they regain their strength after finding a field of wild onions and a water source.
+By doing this, Stanley unknowingly fulfills Elya's promise to Madame Zeroni and breaks the curse.
+While camping on the mountain, Hector tells Stanley he stole Livingston's sneakers and threw them over the bridge to evade the police, but they inadvertently hit Stanley's head.

 Returning to the camp, Stanley and Hector investigate the hole where Stanley found the lipstick and discover a chest before they are discovered by Walker, Mr. Sir, and Pendanski.
-They soon realize that Walker, who is Trout's granddaughter, is using the inmates to search for Barlow's treasure.
-The adults are unable to steal the chest from the boys, as the hole has swarmed with lizards, which do not bite Stanley and Hector due to the onions they ate earlier.
-The adults, puzzled, wait for the lizards to kill the boys.
-The next morning, the attorney general and Stanley's lawyer arrive, accompanied by Texas Rangers; the chest Stanley found is discovered to have belonged to his namesake great-grandfather.
-Walker; Mr. Sir, who is revealed to be a paroled criminal named Marion Sevillo; and Pendanski, who is a criminal impersonating a doctor, are arrested.
-Stanley and Zero are released and it rains in Green Lake for the first time in over a century.
+They soon realize that Walker, Trout's granddaughter, has been using the inmates to find Barlow's treasure.
+The adults cannot steal the chest from the boys, as the hole is swarming with lizards, which do not bite Stanley and Hector due to the onions they ate earlier.
+The puzzled adults wait for the lizards to kill the boys.
+The next morning, the attorney general and Stanley's lawyer arrive, accompanied by Texas Rangers, and the chest Stanley found is discovered to have once belonged to his namesake great-grandfather.
+Walker, Mr. Sir, who is actually paroled criminal Marion Sevillo, and Pendanski, who is impersonating a doctor, are arrested.
+Stanley and Zero are released, and it rains in Green Lake for the first time in over a century.

-The Yelnats family claims the chest, which contains jewels, deeds, and promissory notes, which they share with Hector, who uses it to hire private investigators to find his missing mother, and both families live a life of financial ease as neighbors.
+The Yelnats family obtains the chest containing jewels, deeds, and promissory notes.
+They share this with Hector, who uses it to hire private investigators to find his missing mother.
+Both families live a life of financial ease as neighbors.